-Shareholders who intend to present a proposal for action at our 2022 annual meeting of shareholders must notify us of such intention by written notice received at our principal executive offices not later than April 5, 2022, which is 120 days prior to the one-year anniversary of the date this Proxy Statement was released to shareholders, for such proposal to be included in our Proxy Statement and form of proxy relating to such meeting, unless the date of the 2022 annual meeting is changed by more than 30 days from the anniversary of our 2021 annual meeting, in which case the deadline for such proposals will be a reasonable time before we begin to print and send our proxy materials.
-These proposals must comply with the requirements as to form and substance established by the SEC in Rule 14a-8 of the Exchange Act for such proposals to be included in the Proxy Statement.
+Shareholders who seek to have their proposals of business matters be considered for inclusion in our proxy materials for next year's annual meeting of shareholders must notify us of such intention by written notice.
+The proposal of an item of business or action must be received at our principal executive offices no later than the close of business on [\\], which is 120 days prior to the one-year anniversary of the date this Proxy Statement was released to shareholders, unless the date of next year's annual meeting is changed by more than 30 days from the anniversary of the date of the Meeting, in which case the deadline for such proposals will be a reasonable time before we begin to print and send our proxy materials.
+All such proposals must comply with the requirements of Rule 14a-8 under the Exchange Act to be considered for inclusion in our Proxy Statement and form of proxy relating to the annual meeting.